jaron/sciencegraph/README.md

 # ScienceGraph

-A comprehensive knowledge graph of scientific concepts
+A comprehensive knowledge graph of scientific concepts, for question answering

 "The most exciting phrase to hear in science, the one that heralds new discoveries, is not 'Eureka!' but 'That's funny...'"
 _-- Isaac Asimov_